 It’s hard to assimilate the supposed silence of listening in the cacophonous world in which we live.
 Politicians pantomime the act, but the soundtrack to the House of Commons is one of heckling and jeering.
 Even between friends there are all-too-familiar debates in which no-one listens.
 Online, the infinite scroll of opinions and accompanying mic drop put-downs are deafening.
 Alain de Botton, philosopher and objective sense speaker, reiterates how elusive the quality is: “An unusual degree of confidence is the key — a capacity not to be thrown off course by, or buckle under the weight of, information that may deeply challenge certain settled assumptions”.
 It’s what Kate Murphy, author of You’re Not Listening: What You’re Missing and Why It Matters, calls “negative capability.”
 Yes, our propensity to bite back when we hear something we don’t like should be replaced by a conviction to shush.
 By listening to someone’s words and the subtext of them in these circumstances, we’ll better be able to understand why they think the way they do.

 Murphy estimates that up to 55% of listening is nonverbal, derived from gestures and sounds - like sighs and silence - which again, suggests that the first thing to do, is to be quiet.
 “You might think that questions make you seem engaged, understanding and on their level, but you’re actually hindering the natural course of the conversation.
-Silence signals to the talker to keep doing just that, because when they do, the more information, emotion and secrets they share, because their subconscious is running faster than their mind” says Mullender.
+Silence signals to the talker to keep doing just that, because when they do the more information, emotion and secrets they share - it's their subconscious is running faster than their mind” says Mullender.
 “Eliciting the information is one thing, but you still need to be able to access their mindset and interpret it correctly,” he continues.